Dominic Smith Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 24th in MLB.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 25th in the league.

-- The Guardians have the 11th-ranked team ERA among all league pitching staffs (4.08).
+- The Guardians have a 3.94 team ERA that ranks 10th across all MLB pitching staffs.

-- The Guardians give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (12 total, 0.8 per game).

-- Plesac (0-0) takes the mound for the Guardians to make his third start this season.
+- The Guardians are sending Bieber (1-0) to make his fourth start of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts through 19 2/3 innings pitched.

-- His last appearance was on Sunday against the Seattle Mariners, when the right-hander went seven innings, surrendering two earned runs while giving up five hits.
+- His most recent time out was on Monday against the New York Yankees, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.